 Transportation: Appropriate child restraints and seat belts must be used when transporting children and a log must be kept of children being transported to ensure all children have arrived safely at the destination and have exited the vehicle.
-Logs are required to be maintained for four months.
+Logs are required to be maintained for 12 months.
+All programs must have an alarm system installed in each vehicle used to transport children.